kbroman/hipsteR/index.md

 [ESS](http://ess.r-project.org/), because I'm writing code in multiple languages (not just R).

-But I use it for teaching: for demonstrations, and I have the students use it; it's the best environment for learning R.
+But I use RStudio for teaching: for demonstrations, and I have the students use it; it's the best environment for learning R.

 [RStudio](http://rstudio.com), the company, produces a number of other great